258 Highett Road, Highett, Victoria 3190

 Located in the middle of the vibrant Melbourne suburb of Highett, this clinic brings together our team of specialist workplace health, medical and allied health professionals.

-Our General Practitioners are experts in family based healthcare and aged care, applying extensive health knowledge in a friendly and professional manner.
-Turn to Atticus Health Higehtt for your healthcare needs.
+Our General Practitioners are experts in family based health care and aged care, applying extensive health knowledge in a friendly and professional manner.
+Turn to Atticus Health Highett for your health care needs.
 Visit our services page to learn more about our specialised offerings.

 We welcome new patients to the practice.

 To make an appointment please call us on 03 9069 6777.
-Telehealth telephone consultations only can be made online by selecting the ‘Make an Appointment’ button below.
+Telehealth consultations can only be made online by selecting the ‘Make an Appointment’ button below.

 Make an Appointment